uvaai/ml2/modules/m3/content.md

 <br>
 **NOTE:** Crawling part 1 has become a bonus assignment.
-The solution CSV for crawling part 1 will me made available on the assignment page.
+The solution CSV for crawling part 1 will be made available on the annoucements page.

 ### Lectures